laurensharwood/activity_maps/README.md

 ![workflow](garminworkflow.png)

-## Optionally, set a cron schedule to automatically make maps of your routes  (on your Mac or Linux local machine)
+## Optionally, set a cron schedule to automatically make maps of your routes  (on your Mac or Linux machine)

 ### Files:
 ```activities.sh```, ```activities.py```, and ```RUNfile.csv``` must be in the same folder